 Lennon grapples with analogue sampling

-Harrison provided all the vocals including the full-on bass vocal in the last verse.
+It was thought that Harrison provided all the vocals including the full-on bass vocal in the last verse but the 50th Anniversary edition reveals that John sang bass and Paul helped out with BVs.
 (What's up with all the bass vocals recently?
-Previous song Happiness Is A Warm Gun and next-but-one track I Will both feature someone doing their best Barry White impression).
+Previous song Happiness Is A Warm Gun and next-but-one track I Will feature John and Paul, respectively, doing their best Barry White impression).

 George Martin, contributes the wonderful string octet arrangement using the same personnel as Glass Onion (which was tracked at the same overdub session).